Harvard Yard |

 Whether they choose to go to college or not, the outlook is promising for grown unschoolers.
 Boston College's, Dr. Peter Gray, conducted a study of grown unschoolers to determine how they fared in adulthood.
 Gray concludes:

 "Almost all of the respondents, in various ways, wrote about the freedom and independence that unschooling gave them and the time it gave them to discover and pursue their own interests.
 Seventy percent of them also said, in one way or another, that the experience enabled them to develop as highly self-motivated, self-directed individuals.
-Many also wrote about the learning opportunities that would not have been available if they had been in school, about their relatively seamless transition to adult life, and about the healthier (age-mixed) social life they experienced out of school contrasted with what they would have experienced in school."
+Many also wrote about the learning opportunities that would not have been available if they had been in school, about their relatively seamless transition to adult life, and about the healthier (age-mixed) social life they experienced out of school contrasted with what they would have experienced in school."In this study, Gray found that the majority of grown unschoolers who went on to college had very little difficulty academically and that most felt that "they were at an academic advantage, primarily because of their high motivation and their high capacity for self-initiative, self-direction, and self-control."
+Other studies show that homeschoolers often perform better than average in college than their schooled peers, including higher GPAs and higher college graduation rates.

 The grown unschoolers in Gray's study also went on to choose a variety of careers that were clearly linked to their childhood interests and activities.
 Perhaps most telling, Gray found that most of the unschoolers he surveyed reported that they would unschool their own children.

 So unschooling and college can go very well together, should a child choose to pursue higher education.
 On a practical level, if unschoolers want to attend college there are many resources available to help them comply with college admissions requirements.
-Some of these resources can be found at the AlternativesToSchool.com site
+Some of these resources can be found at the AlternativesToSchool.com site.

 Here in the city, college-oriented unschoolers often take classes as teenagers at a community college or at the Harvard Extension School, which welcomes older homeschoolers and can provide classes and credits to students eager to pursue a college path.
 In fact, they could even choose to get their Associate's degree at the same time that most of their schooled peers are earning a high school diploma.